 Insider tip: Happy hour takes place daily from 3 p.m. to 7 p.m. and offers drink and food specials.

 YNot Have Fun

 They asked and we can’t figure out an answer.
-There’s countless reasons to have fun at YNOT: laser tag, arcade games, grill, and a bar.
-While there are no age or height limits for laser tag they recommend being over the age of six because the packs are about 6 lbs.
+There’s countless reasons to have fun at YNOT: laser tag, arcade games, and a bar and girl.
+Older kids can go play games while you watch the games.
+There are no age or height limits for laser tag they recommend being over the age of six because the packs are about 6 lbs.
 With laser tag games that last 25 minutes and generally no reservation required for parties under 12, it’s a great way to start your own kind of madness or finish the night off.
-Fuel up your games with their sandwiches, wraps, pizzas, or salads.
+Fuel up on sandwiches, wraps, pizzas, or salads.

 6540 SW Fallbrook Pl.